cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

     optional tendermint.abci.FinalizeBlockResponse finalize_block_response = 2;
 }

-// BlockCommittedResponse is either empty upon succes, or returns one or more
+// BlockCommittedResponse is either empty upon success, or returns one or more
 // errors.
 Note that returning any errors here will cause CometBFT to crash. message BlockCommittedResponse {
     // If an error occurred during the companion's processing of the request.